 Our Code of Practice

-Bayside Family Counselling adheres to strict ethical and legal practice guidelines.
-Our counsellor has a current Working With Children check and is a registered member with:
+Melissa adheres to strict ethical and legal practice guidelines.
+She provides a professional service that meets the highest ethical standards as well as our clients expectations.
+Melissa has a current Working With Children check and Police check, and is a registered member with:

 - Australian Association of Social Workers (AASW)